sh-maxim/BetaTurn18/README.md

-# BetaTurn18
+# BetaTurn18 and BetaTurnLib18

 ## Short description

-Reads a protein structure (PDB, mmCIF), locates beta turns and assigns their types using our 2018 library with 18 beta turn types.
+The software tool, BetaTurn18 reads a protein structure in mmCIF or PDB format, locates beta turns and assigns their types using our 2018 library, BetaTurnLib18 with 18 beta-turn types.
-Also includes our 2018 beta turn library for use in third-party software.
+The beta-turn library itself can be downloaded for further use in third-party software.

 ## For usage and instructions, plese refer to HOW_TO_USE